About The Merapi Volcano

 Stand at the top of the Merapi volcano just after sunrise (2 panoramas).

 The virtual tour opens in a lightbox.
 Use your mouse to move around the 360° panoramas.

 Going Back Down

 It was time to go down.
 We let ourselves slide down the unstable slope and quickly reached the rocky plateau.
 I could finally see what this place looked like under a bright sun, as I had only seen what the moonlight had allowed me to see during the ascent.
 There was a fantastic view of the neighboring volcanoes.

 Amazingly, all life hasn’t been exterminated by the recent eruption, some shrubs and ferns were already growing back.

 Then we had to cross the fields back.
 I disliked the last part of the descent.
 Most people find going up hard and find it easy to walk down.

-I don’t mind going up at all, and I find it very uncomfortable to go down a slope, because the gravity doesn’t allow me to go at my pace.
+I don’t mind going up at all, and I find it very uncomfortable to go down a slope because the gravity doesn’t allow me to go at my pace.
 But that’s just a detail in the whole experience anyway.
-By mid-morning we were back at the car, ready to take us back to Borobudur.
+By mid-morning we were back in the car, ready to take us back to Borobudur.
 This ascent of Gunung Merapi was filled with fantastic views and feelings.
 It will remain a highlight of my traveler’s life.

 Like It?
 Pin It!